sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatDaysCernay2012.md

 Viviane Pons : very much interested, available mostly in February (6-10, 13-17, 20-24, ...)

+Jean-Pierre Flori : Interested as well.
+I don't think I'll be able to attend the whole week, but two or three days should be ok.
+I'd better avoid the last week of January, first of February if possible.
+As far as the topics are concerned, I'd love to have a deeper look into the coercion system and its caching mecanism to get a better understanding of it and to solve bug #715.
+If anyone is interested, we could also have a look at some symbolic issues in pynac (which could be of interest for combinat people).

 We would love to have some hard core Cython and/or Sage developer at hand :-)